Daniel Brum: Early life and education

+Conversion to Eastern Orthodoxy

-It was ultimately his study of canon law that brought him to petition to be received into the Orthodox Church in America, and he was received by vesting by Bp Tikhon (Fitzgerald) of San Francisco and the West at the Monastery of St John of Shanghai & San Francisco.
-He served at St Nicholas Church, Saratoga, until he was assigned to St Paul the Apostle Church in Las Vegas.
+It was his study of canon law that brought him into the Orthodox Church in America, and was received by vesting by bishop Tikhon (Fitzgerald) of San Francisco and the West at the Monastery of St John of Shanghai & San Francisco.
+He served at St Nicholas Church in Saratoga, California, until he was assigned to St Paul the Apostle Church in Las Vegas.
 He was transferred to the Diocese of New York and New Jersey in August 1998 and assigned rector of St Gregory Palamas Mission, Flemington, New Jersey.
 He was appointed Secretary to Metropolitan Theodosius (Lazor) in 2000, continuing his service under Metropolitan Herman (Swaiko).
 He also served on several Church committees and commissions, including those utilising his knowledge of canon law.

-In December 2005, he asked to return to parish ministry, and in July 2006 he was transferred to the Diocese of the West and appointed Rector of Sts Peter and Paul Church, Phoenix.
+In December 2005, Brum asked to return to parish ministry, and in July 2006 he was transferred to the Diocese of the West and appointed Rector of Sts Peter and Paul Church, Phoenix.
 He was elected a member of the Diocesan Council in October 2006.

-Since July 24, 2012 in addition to his duties at SS.
-Peter and Paul Church, Phoenix, AZ, is appointed Dean of the Desert Deanery.

-On April 7, 2014, he was tonsured by Archbishop Benjamin (Peterson) a monastic at the Monastery of St John of Shanghai, receiving the name Daniel.
+In July 24, 2012 Brum was also appointed Dean of the Desert Deanery.
+On April 7, 2014, he was tonsured by Archbishop Benjamin (Peterson) at the Monastery of St John of Shanghai, receiving the name Daniel.

 On October 21, 2014, he was canonically elected Bishop of Santa Rosa, to serve as Auxiliary Bishop to Archbishop Benjamin (Peterson) of San Francisco.
 He was elevated to Archimandrite on October 23, 2014, by Bishop Mark (Maymon).

-On January 24, 2015, at Holy Trinity Cathedral, San Francisco, he was consecrated Bishop of Santa Rosa by: Metropolitan Tikhon (Mollard); Archbishop Benjamin (Peterson) of San Francisco and the West; Bishop John (Roshchin) of Naro-Fominsk; Archbishop Nathaniel (Popp) of Detroit and the Romanian Episcopate, Archbishop Melchisedek (Pleska) of Pittsburgh and Western Pennsylvania; Bishop Michael (Dahulich) of New York and New Jersey; Bishop David (Mahaffey) of Sitka and Alaska; Bishop Paul (Gassios) of Chicago and the Midwest.
+The following year, on January 24, 2015, at Holy Trinity Cathedral, San Francisco, Brum was consecrated Bishop of Santa Rosa by: Metropolitan Tikhon (Mollard); Archbishop Benjamin (Peterson) of San Francisco and the West; Bishop John (Roshchin) of Naro-Fominsk; Archbishop Nathaniel (Popp) of Detroit and the Romanian Episcopate, Archbishop Melchisedek (Pleska) of Pittsburgh and Western Pennsylvania; Bishop Michael (Dahulich) of New York and New Jersey; Bishop David (Mahaffey) of Sitka and Alaska; Bishop Paul (Gassios) of Chicago and the Midwest.